Building a complete contact form with PHP & HTML

 Every website has some way for its visitors to contact the site owner.
 It could be an email address, a contact form, or a live chat.
 If you are building your website in PHP or perhaps you already have a website and want to add a contact form then this is the tutorial for you.
 Having your email publicly available on your website may attract a lot of spam.
 To avoid this, individuals and companies have a contact form for easy communication with their users.

 This article will guide you on adding a complete and secure contact form with spam filter capabilities to your website.
 The post is primarily aimed at developers who have some experience with HTML, CSS, and PHP.
-However, even if you don’t have experience with PHP, the guide should be enough to set up a contact form with spam protection.
+However, even if you don’t have experience with PHP, the guide still should be enough to set up a contact form with spam protection.

 Creating a contact form with HTML